CityRelay

 Comply with local regulations

-Compliance is another layer of protection for your property.
 When your property is fully compliant, it means you have the right security measures in place, and they are installed correctly.
-It also means your property follows the local standards.

 Get the right property insurance

-Getting a shortlet property insurance is also needed to protect your investment.
-These policies cover short-term letting risks like damage or loss.
-This will minimise the financial impact in case something happens to your property.
+Policies like these cover short-term letting risks to minimise the financial impact in case something happens to your property.

 Secure Your Property to Protect Your Income